-The undersigned hereby appoints as his/her proxies, with powers of substitution and revocation, W. H. Helmerich, III, Hans Helmerich, and Steven R. Mackey, or each of them (the "Proxies"), to vote all shares of Helmerich & Payne, Inc., which the undersigned would be entitled to vote at the Annual Meeting of Stockholders of Helmerich & Payne, Inc., to be held at The Philbrook Museum Of Art, Patti Johnson Wilson Hall, 2727 South Rockford Road, Tulsa, Oklahoma, on Wednesday, March 5, 2003, at 12:00 noon, Tulsa time, and all adjournments thereof.
+The undersigned hereby appoints as his/her proxies, with powers of substitution and revocation, W. H. Helmerich, III, Hans Helmerich, and Steven R. Mackey, or each of them (the "Proxies"), to vote all shares of Helmerich & Payne, Inc., which the undersigned would be entitled to vote at the Annual Meeting of Stockholders of Helmerich & Payne, Inc., to be held at The Philbrook Museum Of Art, Patti Johnson Wilson Hall, 2727 South Rockford Road, Tulsa, Oklahoma, on Wednesday, March 6, 2002, at 12:00 noon, Tulsa time, and all adjournments thereof.

-Nominees for Directors of the "Third Class Helmerich, III, Glenn A. Cox, and Edward B VOTE FOR ITEM 1. - END A [] FOR all listed nominees [] WITHHOLD vote from all listed nominees [] WITHHOLD vote only from (Continued on Next Page ge)
+1. Nominees for Directors of the "Second Class" for a three-year term are William L. Armstrong, L. F. Rooney, III and John D. Zeglis.
+DIRECTORS

+RECOMMEND A VOTE FOR ITEM 1.

+[ ] FOR all listed nominees

+[ ] WITHHOLD vote from all listed nominees

+[ ] WITHHOLD vote only from \\\\

-(Continued from First Page)
+(Continued on Next Page)